rizzlesauce/EFogModSwap/README.md

 ![image](https://github.com/user-attachments/assets/05100984-5561-4a55-b0aa-275170228435)

-A DBD mod manager CLI for swapping mods between games, paking mods from lists of cooked assets, and creating custom character slots by mixing game socket attachments with character models.
+A DBD mod manager CLI for swapping mods between games, paking mods from lists of cooked assets, and creating custom cosmetic slots by mixing game socket attachments with character models.

 It also includes a customized game launcher menu, as well as a tool for extracting and cloning socket attachments from existing customization item databases and blueprint paths, and a search feature for exploring game assets.